arush-gupta/arush-gupta.github.io/_pages/thinkingtools.md

 Tools I use to do Science, Technology, & Engineering

-My time travelling helped me refine a lot of me critical thinking skills.
-Whilst taking a break from academia, I was seriously interested in Alfie Kohn's research on educational psychology.
+During my time away from formal academia, I used the opportunity to refine my critical thinking skills through extensive travel and self-study.
+One of the most impactful areas I explored was Alfie Kohn's research on educational psychology.
+Kohn's work on motivation, learning, and the importance of autonomy deeply resonated with my interests in learning algorithms and systems.

+His insights on intrinsic motivation and the role of environment in shaping learning strategies have greatly influenced my approach to developing algorithms for autonomous systems.
+This research has allowed me to draw cross-disciplinary connections, enhancing my ability to create more adaptive and resilient systems, a focus I now carry forward into my academic work.